natixnetwork/streetvision-subnet/docs/Validating.md

 Once registered on-chain, you must also register on the **Natix application server**. make sure you've registered, and received your `uid` on Bittensor (as explained above).
 To register with the Natix network, you must sign a recent timestamp with your **Bittensor** hot key.

+This is **required** in order to register your validator to receive organic requests that will be passed on to miners.

 Use the `./register.sh` script to simplify registration with the Natix application server: